 – Doesn’t ‘fit’ the rest of your face?

-Given this information, we shouldn’t be surprised to learn that rhinoplasty is in the top 5 most performed cosmetic surgery procedures in the United States.
+With that information, we shouldn’t be surprised to learn that rhinoplasty is in the top 5 most performed cosmetic surgery procedures in the United States.
 The American Society for Aesthetic Plastic Surgery (ASAPS), says there were almost 150,000 nose jobs performed in the U.S in 2013.

 Don’t underestimate the impact your nose has on how you look in photos.
 If you’re not happy with what you see, use the magic of PinkMirror for gentle touch-ups which lead to a profound difference!